Pure extension of the theta divisor over the moduli space of abelian varieties: Introduction

 \subsection{Extending the theta divisor}

-We may define a pure extension of the theta divisor $\Theta$ to be any toroidal b-divisor which restricts to $\Theta$ on $N_{g,1}$ and which is pure of weight~$2$ up to pullbacks from the base $\bar N_g$.
-Such an extension is necessarily only unique up to pullbacks of boundary divisors from the base $\bar N_g$; an explicit choice will be made in our first main result.
+Extending the line bundle $L$ in either of these languages as a pure weight~$2$ object can be done in a direct and canonical manner, as we will see in Section~\ref{sec:proof_main}.
+For the purposes of the introduction we call the resulting pure object $L^{\mathrm{pure}}$.
+Thus we have

+In the adelic setting, this object is denoted $\bar L$ by Yuan--Zhang.
+They show the existence and uniqueness of an adelic extension of $L$ satisfying \eqref{eq:pure_inv} in \cite[Theorem~6.1.3]{yz}.
+We will offer a different approach using the notion of \emph{log b-line bundles}; this gives the adelic line bundle $\overline{L}$ of Yuan--Zhang an additional toroidal structure.

+Extending the theta divisor $\Theta$ as a pure weight 2 object turns out to be more involved.

-This result constructs a pure extension of $\Theta$ from the Zariski closure $\bar \Theta$ mentioned above, via the notion of \emph{tropical theta functions}.
-Tropical theta functions were introduced by Mikhalkin--Zharkov \cite{tropi-theta} for tropical curves over valuation rings, essentially by tropicalising the power series defining the classical Riemann theta function to obtain a piecewise linear (PL) function on the skeleton.
+To get it in the setting of adelic or toroidal b-divisors, we need the notion of \emph{tropical theta functions}.
+Tropical theta functions were introduced by Mikhalkin--Zharkov \cite{tropi-theta} for tropical curves over valuation rings, essentially by tropicalising the power series defining the classical Riemann theta function to obtain a piecewise linear (PL) function on their skeleton.